xdit-project/xDiT/README.md

     <img alt="xDiT" src="https://raw.githubusercontent.com/xdit-project/xdit_assets/main/XDiTlogo.png" width="50%">

   </p>
-  <h3>A Scalable Inference Engine for Diffusion Transformers (DiTs) on multiple computing devices</h3>
+  <h3>A Scalable Inference Engine for Diffusion Transformers (DiTs) on Multiple Computing Devices</h3>
   <a href="#cite-us">📝 Papers</a> | <a href="#QuickStart">🚀 Quick Start</a> | <a href="#support-dits">🎯 Supported DiTs</a> | <a href="#dev-guide">📚 Dev Guide </a> | <a href="https://github.com/xdit-project/xDiT/discussions">📈  Discussion </a> | <a href="https://medium.com/@xditproject">📝 Blogs</a></strong>
   <p></p>